mvolkmann/blog/src/sample.md

 Before moving on, try the following things to make sure you understand how to implement and use HTTP endpoints with htmx.

-1. Change the `/version` endpoint to return HTML instead of text.
+1. In the first project, change the `/version` endpoint to return HTML instead of text.
    For example, `return c.html(<img alt="some description" src="some-image-url" />);`
-1. TODO: Add another exercise.
-1. TODO: Add another exercise.
+1. Modify the CRUD application to manage a different kind of data.
+   Perhaps instead of dogs it can maintain a list of favorite books.
+1. Modify the CRUD application to persist the data to a file.
+   On server startup, read the file into a string and use the `JSON.parse` function to convert the string to a collection of data.
+   Every time the collection of data is modified, use the `JSON.stringify` function to turn the collection of data into a string and write that to the file.

 ## Wrapping Up